 - call the Digital Services Contact Centre on the Workforce Australia website.

-There are special provisions for all principal carers during the Christmas and New Year holiday period.
+There are special conditions for all principal carers during the Christmas and New Year holiday period.

 Christmas Day and New Year’s Day public holiday fortnight

-This is in addition to the break over the Christmas holiday period.
-The allowable break provisions may apply to principal carers during Christmas and New Year where their normal employment either:
+These breaks are in addition to the Christmas holiday period break.
+Allowable breaks may apply to principal carers during Christmas and New Year where their normal employment either:

 - closes down temporarily